A Sprawling Blueprint For Protest Music, Courtesy Of The Jazz Duke

 What makes a jazz anthem?
 NPR's American Anthem series has spanned pop, rock, folk and more, but in most cases the songs are catchy, sing-at-the-top-of-your-lungs hits we all know and love.
 Less obvious is how an anthem grows out of a genre that is primarily instrumental and rarely crosses over into the pop charts these days.
 Luckily, we have an expert to help us figure it out.

 "There's a lot of songs that I think the novice jazz listener could really latch onto in terms of its intensity of melody, its intent, and the story behind the piece," says bassist and composer Christian McBride, who hosts NPR's Jazz Night in America.
-But rather than choose an obvious standard, McBride pointed to something more ambitious: massive, sprawling, three-movement suite by Duke Ellington called Black, Brown and Beige.
+But rather than choose an obvious standard, McBride pointed to something more ambitious: a massive, sprawling, three-movement suite by Duke Ellington called Black, Brown and Beige.

 Introducing the piece at Carnegie Hall in 1943, Ellington announced to the mostly white audience, "We would like to say that this is a parallel to the history of the American Negro.
 And of course, it tells a long story."